What is gorder?

 is highly optimized to read XTC files as quickly as possible.
 If you have an XTC file or can generate one, it is recommended to use it.
 However, gorder

-also supports various other trajectory file formats, namely TRR, GRO, PDB, Amber NetCDF, DCD, and LAMMPSTRJ.
+also supports TRR and GRO trajectory file formats.
 You can use any of these files instead of an XTC trajectory, and gorder

 will automatically recognize the format based on the file extension.